 Click the button below if you’re new to cell phone repair and want to learn more about the process.
-Our cell phone repair guide will walk you through the different types of phone repair, how much repair typically costs, whether it’s worth it to fix your broken phone, how to find the right repair shop, and what questions to ask when you get there.
+Our cell phone repair guide walks you through the most common types of phone repair, how much repair typically costs, whether it’s worth it to fix your broken phone, how to find the right repair shop, and what questions to ask when you get there.
 And if you’d like repair information for your specific phone, check out our Apple iPhone Repair Guide and Samsung Galaxy Phone Repair Guide.

 How long does it take to repair a phone screen?